Unpacking Chamath Palihapitiya’s SPAC deals for Latch and Sunlight Financial – TechCrunch

 This morning, investor and SPAC raconteur Chamath Palihapitiya announced two new blank-check deals involving Latch and Sunlight Financial.

-Latch, an enterprise SaaS company that makes keyless entry systems, has raised $152 million in private capital, according to Crunchbase.
-Sunlight Financial, which offers point of sale financing for residential solar systems, has raised north of $700 million in venture capital, private equity and debt.
+Latch, an enterprise SaaS company that makes keyless-entry systems, has raised $152 million in private capital, according to Crunchbase.
+Sunlight Financial, which offers point-of-sale financing for residential solar systems, has raised north of $700 million in venture capital, private equity and debt.

 We’re going to chat about the two transactions.

-Note: Update: Adding some clarity here, the above are “booked” revenues, which I’ve made more clear, not actual revenues.
-Its net revenues, better known as actual revenues, were $18 million, with $14 million of that coming from hardware.
-So, today, the company is certainly more hardware-heavy than I first thought.
-Damn non-S-1 filings!